 Undermount Sink

 Undermount sinks are mounted underneath the countertop.
-They are held in place by caulk or another type of adhesive.
+Caulk or other types of adhesive hold it in place.
 Because there is no protruding lip or rim, it is easy to swipe spilled water, dirt, and other debris directly into the sink.
 Undermount sinks are available in a variety of sizes, shapes, and colors.
 They work well in any size bathroom.

 Vessel or Tabletop Sink

 Vessel sinks (AKA tabletop sinks) sit on top of the countertop.
 They are reminiscent of an old washbasin.
 Because they sit on the countertop, vessel sinks are typically higher up than other sinks and do not require bending over as far.
-The sinks are shaped like deep bowls and are usually round.
+This bathroom sink have deep, round bowls.
 They are available in a variety of materials and sizes.

 While unique looking, vessel sinks are not as durable as other types of sinks.
 They can also be harder clean—especially around the underside of the bowl and around the fixtures.